temmy222/PyTOUGHREACT/documentation/contributing.rst

 Contributions
 ==============

+The project code is domicilied on GitHub https://github.com/temmy222/PyTOUGHREACT

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Contributing to the code would involve you following the below procedures to quickly get started